 Before starting the engine, make sure that the boat is tightly moored and that you can steer clear of any obstructions.
 Be sure there are no swimmers in the water near you.

-Electric start / prime start models
+EMU27629 Electric start and remote control models EWM01840

 - Failure to attached engine shut-off cord could result in a runaway boat if operator is ejected.
 Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg while operating.
 Do not attach the cord to clothing that could tear loose.
 Do not route the cord where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the cord during normal operation.
 Loss of engine power means the loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - Place the gear shift lever in neutral.
+This could cause people and objects in the boat to be thrown forward. - 1.
+Place the remote control lever in "N" (neutral).